Digimon Data Squad: Akihiro Kurata's Army

 The evil, hateful, and fierce mad scientist who is the antagonist of the first half of the series, Kurata was originally Spencer Damon's assistant during their exploration of the Digital World who believed Digimon are a threat to humans as he seeks to completely destroy most of them with his artificial Gizumon while subjugating the rest for world dominion.
-When the Tactics Squad learned his true plans, he turns the Confidentiality Ministry on them while awakening Belphemon.
+When the Tactics Squad learned his true plans, he turns the Confidentiality Ministry on them while awakening Belphemon and sending his Bio-Hybrids (humans with Digimon data in them) after them.
+Kurata later cut a deal with Thomas' dad where he will cure his daughter by turning her into a Bio-Hybrid.
 Later, he takes control of Belphemon himself.
 After Belphemon's defeat, he ends up becoming a victim of his space-oscillation bomb.